-The Dynamic Online Networks Lab is an interdisciplinary research group of physicists, political scientists, linguists, computer scientists, and data scientists.
-We work at the cutting edge in the science of the online multiverse, mapping and quantifying its collective behavior across scales, platforms, topics, and languages.
-We focus on online mis/disinformation, trust and communication, measuring the impact of generative AI tools in online behavior, and assessing risks/uncertainty.
-We develop ‘many body’ descriptions for the dynamical formation and evolution of online social structures, their narratives, and the diffusion of content across the online multiverse.
-One current project is figuring out how (or how not) to communicate official information during an international crisis.
+The Dynamic Online Networks Lab is an interdisciplinary group of physicists, political scientists, linguists, computer scientists, and data scientists.
+We work at the cutting edge in the science of the online multiverse, mapping and quantifying its collective behavior across scales, platforms, and topics.
+We focus on mis/disinformation, trust and communication, the impact of generative AI tools in online behavior, and risk/uncertainty assessment.
+We develop ‘many body’ descriptions for the dynamical formation and evolution of online social structures, their narratives, and the diffusion of content across the internet.
 Click here to read our Literature Review.

 The importance of our work to the scientific community has been recognized by the leadership of both the National Academy of Sciences and the American Physical Society.